FayazSanaulla/TerLing/README.md

 Bachelor work for VNTU.
-Using Apache Spark and Scala language
+Using Apache Spark and Scala language.
+Linguistic text analysis for detecting terrorists dangerous.